nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 We highly recommend you read this section before jumping into all the features below!

 1. When in doubt, you can always fall back on the `help` command.
-You can also add `-h` to the back of any command to get `Food Guide` to generate a help message on how to use the command (e.g. `find -h`)!
+For most commands, you can also add `-h` to the back to get `Food Guide` to generate a help message on how to use the command (e.g. `find -h`)!

-2. To reset the eateries in the list to its default state, use `list`.
+2. To show all eateries, or reset the eateries in the list to its default state, use `list`.

 3. Make use of the various search commands (`find`, `findTag`, `findLocation`, `findCuisine`, `findPrice`) to search for a specific eatery!